kptdev/kpt/site/guides/namespace-provisioning-ui.md

 ## Prerequisites

-Before we begin, ensure that you are able to access the Configuration as Data UI.
+Before we begin, ensure that you are able to access the Config as Data UI.
 The UI is provided as [Backstage](https://backstage.io) plugin and can be accessed at `[BACKSTAGE_BASE_URL]/config-as-data`.

 _If you don't have a UI installed, follow the steps in [UI installation guide](guides/porch-ui-installation.md) to install the UI._